COSIMA/libaccessom2/README.md

 # What am I doing now

 Getting full test case working with atm -> ice <-> ocean.
-Code is in intermediate state.
+Code in nearly complete state but not compiling.